Wilma Carlsson: Piteå IF

 On 30 December 2022, Carlsson inked a two-year deal with Damallsvenskan club Piteå IF.
 In doing so, she joined former Umeå teammates Tuva Skoog and Olivia Holm.
 Carlsson won her first piece of silverware with the club in 2024, helping Piteå earn its first-ever Svenska Cupen title.

 Despite missing one game due to illness and another due to suspension, Carlsson further established her role as a constant in Piteå's squad in 2025.
 On 17 May, she scored her first Damallsvenskan goal in a 2–1 loss to Hammarby.
+She went on to make 68 league and 12 cup appearances in her three years at Piteå.

+Malmö FF

+In December 2025, Carlsson joined Malmö FF on a three-year deal.
+She made her first few appearances for the club in the Svenska Cupen, playing three matches against teams including her former side, Piteå IF.
+The following month, she made her Damallsvenskan debut for Malmö, contributing to a clean sheet against IK Uppsala.

 International career

 Carlsson started playing for the Sweden under-17 national team in 2017.
 She appeared in 3 matches before a set of injuries hampered her progress.
 Then, in 2023 and 2024, Carlsson made 13 appearances with Sweden's under-23 squad.
+She has since captained the U23s.

 In January 2023, Carlsson received her first call-up to the Sweden senior national team for a training camp in Algarve, Portugal.
 Although Carlsson had not been initially chosen for the squad, a concussion to Emma Östlund opened up a spot on the team.